smartinternz02/SBSPS-Challenge-9914-HealthConnect-Streamlined-Doctors-Appointment-and-Health-Record-Management/README.md

 # Deployment

-The application is deployed using the RedHat platform.
+The application is deployed using the IBM Cloud.
 You can access the live version at

 # Future Enhancements
 * Integration with real-time notifications for appointment reminders.